tarwn/lessthandot-hugo/blogs/content/posts/2009-10-01-five-google-wave-invitations-are-up-for.md

 All you need to do is leave a comment with your twitter user name telling me why you think you need a Google Wave invite.
 I will pick 5 people randomly and today at 5PM EST I will DM the winners

-Keep in mind that the invites won&#8217;t be activated right away, according to the wave team
+Keep in mind that the invites won't be activated right away, according to the wave team

 > Invite others to Google Wave
 >